devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 `ps -e`{{execute}}

-Option `-e` show all process along with PID and PUSER, But in case of more information then you can use `-f` option along with the `-e` option.
+Option `-e` show all process along with PID and PNAME, But in case of more information then you can use `-f` option along with the `-e` option.

 `ps -ef`{{execute}}

-Ofcouse the above command shows all the process which we might look some process all the time, So you can filter the process by piping the output to `grep` command
+Ofcourse the above command shows all the process which we might look some process all the time, So you can filter the process by piping the output to `grep` command

 `ps -ef | grep ssh`{{execute}}